trekhleb/use-position/README.md

 # usePosition() React Hook

-React.JS usePosition() hook that will fetch and follow your browser position for you
+`usePosition()` React hook that will fetch and follow your browser position for you.